Aricg/aricg.github.io/plan.md

 * Meet together and review proposals
 * Move forward with the ones you like

-> Daily tasks aside, I really enjoy creating work for myself That said, you need breathing room for this work model.
+> Daily tasks aside, I really enjoy creating work for myself and collaborating with co-workers.
+That said, the entire team needs breathing room for this work model to track.

 4) Iterate, double-check
 ----------------------